Sansert Side Effects

 Applies to methysergide maleate: oral tablet

-Along with its needed effects, methysergide maleate (the active ingredient contained in Sansert) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, methysergide maleate (the active ingredient contained in Sansert) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking methysergide maleate:
+If any of the following side effects occur while taking methysergide maleate, check with your doctor immediately:

 - Chest pain or tightness in chest